 At the Piatchek Law Firm, our attorneys help clients who are cooperative with their soon-to-be ex-spouse and want to have a quick, simple divorce without fighting.
 This means that both spouses are in full agreement and simply want to minimize the stress placed on themselves and their family, especially in cases where children are involved.

-We focus on cases where the parties are in agreement, and want an affordable alternative to the standard hourly divorce.
+We focus on cases where the parties are in agreement and want an affordable alternative to the standard hourly divorce.
 In the world of hourly fees between two battling attorneys, there is often very little incentive to settle, because fighting is good for business.
-Everyone has either been down this path, or has a friend or family member who has been through a long and expensive divorce.
-We are here to offer a very different alternative to standard contested divorce.
-We call this inexpensive and time saving alternative a “Cooperative, Uncontested Divorce”.
+It seems that everyone these days has either been through a long and expensive divorce or knows a friend or family member who has.
+At the Piatchek Law Firm, we offer a very different alternative to standard contested divorce.
+This inexpensive and time-saving alternative is the cooperative, uncontested divorce.

-A Cooperative, uncontested Divorce means that both Husband and Wife are in agreement about all aspects of a divorce, including, in particular, the following matters:
+A cooperative, uncontested divorce means that both spouses are in agreement about all aspects of the divorce, including, in particular, the following matters:

 Benefits of an Uncontested Divorce